 LHRC is found in some remote areas of the country, raising awareness and providing resources to enable the citizens to re-imagine their communities and increase their ability to solve some of their problems amicably, without necessarily engaging in protracted legalities.
 Many have realized that they are custodians of their values and indeed are building more inclusive and caring communities.
 Generally, LHRC has grown to be known as a leading human rights organization, human rights watchdog, pacesetter, bold and serious organization as well as the flag bearer of human rights in Tanzania.
 Its operations are mainly focused on Tanzania mainland with specific interventions in Zanzibar.
-LHRC is a member of different national, regional, international NGOs Networks and human rights bodies.
+LHRC is a member of different national, regional, international NGOs Networks and human rights bodies including the FIDH.
 The LHRC has observer status with the African Commission on Human and Peoples Rights since 2000.

 Vision, Mission & Objectives

 LHRC is envisioning a just and equitable society.